papinlois/crosscorr/README.md

+Update need to be done: new scripts and obsolete ones removed.
+(03/07)

-﻿# CrossCorr Seismic Data Analysis
+# CrossCorr Seismic Data Analysis

 This repository contains Python scripts for analyzing and detecting seismic events in seismic station data using network cross-correlation techniques.
 The scripts are designed to process and analyze seismic data from multiple stations, perform cross-correlation, and detect significant correlations, which may indicate seismic events.
 The detected events are then clustered and summarized for further analysis.